-No matter what industry you're in today, secure WiFi is a
+No matter what industry you're in today, secure WiFi is a mission-critical service.

 There are plenty of stats available from Gartner, Forester, and others on how quickly businesses have moved to WiFi as the primary method of connecting to the world.